Nikhil19947/live-inspection-dashboard/README.md

 ---

-This replaces the previous backend setup instructions using Node.js if you're implementing Flask instead.
-Let me know if you want further changes or need additional instructions!

 ## Database Setup

 To run the project, you'll need to set up a MySQL database and create the necessary tables.
 Follow these steps: